georgiana-nanea-dev/inventory-management-java-jdbc/README.md

 ## Project Description

-The Inventory Management System is a Java console application for managing products stored in a MySQL database.
+The Inventory Management System is a Java console application for managing product data stored in a MySQL database.

-The application provides complete CRUD functionality:
+The application provides CRUD operations:

 * Create products
-* Read products
+* Read product information
-* Update products
+* Update existing products
 * Delete products

-The project demonstrates Java backend development using JDBC, MySQL, Maven, and the DAO (Data Access Object) design pattern to separate database operations from application logic.
+This project demonstrates Java backend development using JDBC, MySQL, Maven, and the DAO (Data Access Object) design pattern to separate database operations from application logic.

-This project was developed to improve skills in Java programming, database integration, SQL, and software project organization.
+The goal of this project was to improve practical skills in Java programming, database integration, SQL, and software project organization.

 ---